UK-Export-Finance/dtfs2/trade-finance-manager-api/README.md

 3. Call external UKEF APIs to populate more data (e.g., currency conversions).
 4. Allow TFM users to complete necessary updates to the deal (triggered by TFM UI).

-:warning: In TFM, a deal is referred to as a 'Case,' which includes one deal with facilities and tasks for users to complete in order to process the case.
+:warning: In TFM, a deal is referred to as a 'Case', which includes one deal with facilities and tasks for users to complete in order to process the case.

 ## Deal Submission Workflow :briefcase: